View images and read about life in our program from our residents' perspectives.

 First-Year Residents

 The first year of radiology residency is such an exciting time because you finally begin your journey to becoming a radiologist.
-A “typical day” for an R1 is somewhat variable as you rotate between five incredible teaching sites in the Texas Medical Center and surrounding area, each with its own unique patient population and assortment of pathologies.
-R1s spend more than half of the year in the Harris Health System, rotating at Ben Taub General Hospital (Houston’s flagship county hospital) and Smith Clinic (outpatient center).
-These rotations are exciting and busy, featuring a mi x of imaging interpretation and procedures.
+A typical day for an R1 is somewhat variable as you rotate between five incredible teaching sites in the Texas Medical Center, each with its own unique patient population and assortment of pathologies.
+R1s spend more than half of the year at Harris Health, rotating at Ben Taub Hospital (Houston’s flagship county hospital) and Smith Clinic (outpatient center).
+These rotations are exciting and busy, featuring a mix of imaging interpretation and procedures.

 On an average day at Ben Taub, you will begin your day around 7 a.m. by protocoling upcoming studies and reading a variety of x-rays and CTs that pertain to your rotation’s subspecialty.
 On the MSK and Body rotations, you’ll also perform joint injections and fluoroscopic procedures between reading cases, which is a great introduction to procedures well before your months on IR.
 You’ll review your morning cases with your attending before leaving for noon conference.